taboxdev/txsetup/README.md

 If you are a qualified tester/developer, an `api_token` to decrypt (encrypted) deploy keys will be required.
 You should have received this token via email.

 If you are an admin, you do not need deploy keys.
 It is assumed you have collaboration rights on the private repositories.
-Just make sure to setup your `~/.ssh` folder and `~/.ssh/config` file to give you access to the private repositories.
-You still need the `api_token` from the master database to access the list of private repos.
+Just make sure to setup your `~/.ssh` folder and `~/.ssh/config` file to give you access to them.
+Note, however, you still need the `api_token` from the master database to access the list of private repos.

 See `Step 1` in [Setup Instructions](#setup-instructions) section on `api_token`.